RRT-2 — Technologies for Holistic Traffic Management and Control

 Figure 4: A partial network for the performance test of the Integrated DART traffic operation

-Incidents in this context are defined as vehicle- or system-breakdowns, traffic congestion or high public transport-demand during peak hours.
-In other words, anything that can cause a deviation from the scheduled service.
-These deviations lead to increased travel times of PT-users as well as operating costs.
-In order to mitigate these negative impacts and to improve the dependability and resilience of the PT-system, a real-time passenger re-routing algorithm that suggests alternative routes with underutilised capacities is being developed.
-This new traveller-centric approach is under investigation at RRT to complement the existing vehicle- and operator-based measures to react to incidents, such as station-skipping.
-In the picture below, one can see an example of the altered route of a PT-user due to an incident on their original route.
-Depending on, how close the PT-user is to the incident he/she gets simply informed (inside the green circle), rerouted
+Incidents in this context are defined as traffic accidents, road congestion, vehicle breakdown, high public transport (PuT) demand during peak hours or any similar event.
+In other words, anything that can cause a deviation from the scheduled PuT service.
+These deviations lead to increased travel times for passenger as well as operating costs.
+In order to mitigate these negative impacts and to improve the reliability of the PuT system, a real-time passenger redirecting system that suggests alternative paths with underutilised capacities is being developed.
+This new passenger-centric approach is under investigation at RRT to complement the conventional vehicle- and operator-centric incident management to react to incidents, such as holding and bus rerouting.
+In the picture below, one can see an example of the altered path of passengers due to an incident on their original path.
+Depending on, how close the passengers are to the incident they get can be redirected or not.